Home

 Welcome to my personal website.
-I am currently at the US AI Safety Institute on leave from my PhD at MIT.
-At the safety institute, I work on the design, implementation, execution, and analysis of frontier model evaluations.
-The overall goal of my work and research is to enable humanity to realize the benefits of AGI while adequately managing its risks.
+I am a member of technical staff at the US Center for AI Standards and Innovation and a PhD candidate at MIT.
+The overall goal of my work and research is to enable humanity to realize the benefits of advanced AI while adequately managing its downsides.

 Much of my previous work and thinking has been on adversarial robustness.
 I’ve thought about the phenomenon both in simplified toy settings as well as in the setting of superhuman game-playing agents.
 I’m interested in adversarial robustness for two key reasons: